 (2) Based on 34,774,503 shares outstanding as of April 1, 1999, after giving effect to the 57.8 to one stock split in the form of a stock dividend and the conversion of certain outstanding notes in an aggregate principal amount of \$36.2 million into 2,011,111 shares of common stock at the offering price.
 Currently, we also have authorized and issued Class B (non-voting) common stock, which is identical to the common stock except that it has no voting rights other than as required by law.
-The common stock to be outstanding after this offering also reflects the possible future conversion of outstanding shares of Class B common stock, at any time at the option of the holders, on a share for share basis into common stock and the termination concurrent with this offering of the rights of certain employee holders of common stock to require us under certain limited circumstances to repurchase all of their shares.
+The common stock to be outstanding shares of Class B common stock, at any time at the option of the holders, on a share for share basis into common stock and the termination concurrent with this offering of the rights of certain employee holders of common stock to require us under certain limited circumstances to repurchase all of their shares.
 See "Description of Capital Stock."